SC

 Southwestern is an equal opportunity employer that does not discriminate on the basis race, color, creed, religion, national origin, gender, disability, age, veteran status, sexual orientation, gender identity, or political affiliation.
 The successful candidate will be subject to a criminal background check.

-• Golf Graduate Assistant
+• Assistant Registrar

-• Football Graduate Assistant Coach
+• Athletic Operations Graduate Assistant

 • Men’s Basketball Graduate Assistant Coach

-• Head Women’s Soccer Coach
+• Head Men’s & Women’s Golf Coach

-• Director of Theatre
+• Director of Choral Activities and Voice

-• Head Men’s Soccer Coach
+• Men’s and Women’s Soccer Goalkeeper Graduate Assistant Coach

 Title IX

 Title IX of the Education Amendments of 1972 prohibits sex discrimination in education, including sexual harassment.
 Southwestern College acknowledges its obligation under Title IX and is committed to complying with all Title IX requirements.
-The Title IX Coordinator is responsible for coordinating the college’s compliance with Title IX, including the school’s grievance procedures for resolving Title IX associated complaints:
+The Title IX Coordinator is responsible for coordinating the college’s compliance with Title IX, including the school’s grievance procedures for resolving Title IX-associated complaints:

 Title IX Coordinator